pickypoo1987/Twitter-Markov-Chain/README.md

    - Vertices
    - Edges
 2. Developing an algorithm for scraping all of the useful information from the text file
-   - The struggle was real coming up with an efficient solution...
+   - The struggle was coming up with an efficient solution...
+3. Figuring out how to deal with the Adjacency Matrices
+   - Going from nothing, to implementing a function that builds a vector of the AdjList at the specified index
+   - Building a function that chooses the next word given the vector I built above ^
-3. Adding nuanced changes to my code to try to mimic human generated text
+4. Adding nuanced changes to my code to try to mimic human generated text
    - Capitalization
    - Punctuation

 ***

 ## Program Notes:
 Currently, my program goes out, gets Tweets from a specified user.
-Then it writes those tweets to a file, and calls the C++ to run on that file.
-After the C++ has interacted with the file and creates the graph, the user can prompt a random Tweet to be generated.
+Then it writes those tweets to a file, and uses system calls to compile and run the C++ files.
+After the C++ has interacted with the Tweet file and creates the graph, the user can prompt a random Tweet to be generated.

+***

+## Next Steps

 1. It works better with a smaller number of tweets collected...
 (This shouldn't necessarily be the case :/)
 2. I am currently working on perfecting the GUI version
    * Making it look more appealing
    * Making it run better (not getting hung)
+   * And then I will turn the GUI program into an executable so it can be run on any machines
 3. I am also currently working on turning the CLI version into an executable so it can be run on any machine.

-***

-## Next Steps

 - Making my GUI work perfectly, and have an appealing design
 - Looking at ways to optimize the C++